 Fees and penalties

-Earnest doesn’t charge origination fees, late fees, returned payment fees or prepayment penalties.
-However, Florida residents must pay a documentary stamp tax, which is calculated as 35 cents for each $100 borrowed.
+Earnest doesn’t charge origination fees or late fees.
+However, it does charge a returned payment fee up to $8, and Florida residents must pay a documentary stamp tax, which is calculated as 35 cents for each $100 borrowed.
 On a $10,000 loan, that works out to $35.

 Depending on state limitations and your credit profile, you may be able to choose from four repayment plans: